© 2023 NLB Services. All Rights Reserved.

 When interviewers ask, “What is your greatest weakness?” don’t panic.
-They want to check your self-awareness.
+They want to check your 3 things self-awareness, honesty and desire for growth.
 Hiring managers want to check if you’re self-aware and able to identify your weak spot.
 So, be honest about it.
 It is their way of measuring whether you are comfortable talking about your weaknesses for interview in general.

 Hiring managers don’t want someone to say, “I’m awesome at everything or “I have no weakness”.